How To Add Legal Pages To Your WordPress Site

 • Adult Content Publisher

-You are required to let your visitors know that your business complies with all necessary laws and professional guidelines.
-This not only improves trust and confidence in your site, it’s also required by most companies you will do business with online.
+You must let your site users know that your business complies with legal requirements and professional guidelines.
+This not only increases consumer trust and buyer confidence in your site, it’s also required in many cases by most companies you do business with.

 For example:

-Google requires websites to display legal information when using many of their services or product features.
-This includes using features like Google Analytics
+Google requires you to display certain information when using many of their services and features.
+This includes using Google Analytics

-Generating revenue online with your site with Google AdSense
+Earning revenue online with your site using Google AdSense ads

-And even promoting your services or products using Google AdWords
+And even promoting your products or services through Google AdWords

 Policy requirements for using Google AdWords

-If you sell information products via places like ClickBank, JVZoo, or other established merchant sites, you will need to add legal pages to your site before they will approve your products for selling via their network …
+If you plan to sell products online using merchants such as ClickBank, JVZoo, or other established online merchant networks, you will be required to add legal pages before your products are approved for sale …

-The Federal Trade Commission (FTC) also requires you to include clear disclaimers and policies to visitors, especially if you plan to sell products and services online with the aid of product testimonials or endorsements …
+The Federal Trade Commission (FTC) also requires that you include clear disclaimers and statements to visitors, especially concerning the use of product testimonials or endorsements …

-FTC regulations governing the conduct of doing business online were introduced in March 2012.
-A quick search online will easily reveal that many websites are unaware (or choose to ignore) these requirements.
-As is already the case, this typically prompts the FTC to make an example of businesses and prosecute companies for breaches of regulation in an effort to get other businesses to comply.
+FTC regulations governing the conduct of businesses online were introduced in March 2012.
+Search online and you will see that many sites are unaware (or choose to ignore) these requirements.
+As documented on their website, this will most likely prompt the FTC to make an example of businesses and prosecute companies in an effort to get other businesses to comply.

-If you plan to do any type of selling online, therefore, it’s best not to take any chances.
-Even if your business is not located in the U.S. you should protect your business interests by ensuring that your website is compliant with all FTC guidelines and regulations.
+If you plan to do any kind of business online, therefore, it’s best not to take chances.
+Even if your business does not operate in the U.S. we strongly recommend protecting your business by ensuring that your website complies with FTC regulations.

-Various online resources provide guidelines and examples for structuring disclaimers and disclosures to help your site comply with FTC requirements.
-We provide additional references and links to resources to some of these at the end of this article …
+Various sites provide guidelines and examples for structuring disclaimers and disclosures to help your business meet FTC requirements.
+See the additional references and resources section at the end of this article for more information …

-If you plan to create apps for your website, sites like Facebook, Twitter, and others will require you to provide access to various legal pages …
+If you are planning to create applications that integrate with your website, sites like Twitter, Facebook, and others require you to provide access to your legal pages …

 (Facebook developer app – policy requirements)